Four Simple and Terrific Tips for Organizing Time and Space in Your Dental Front Office

 Rearrange

 Evaluate your workspace.
 It’s a rare thing when our desk or workspace naturally feels comfortable.
-Even though we can’t move walls, we can make the best of it.
-Any small and simple changes or adjustments you can make add up throughout a long workday.
+Although we can’t move walls, we can make the best use of our space.
+Even the smallest and simplest changes add up throughout a long workday.

 “Organization is what you do before you do something so that when you do it, it’s not all mixed up.” ~ A.A.
 Milne